trinnylondon/aws-lambda-go-api-proxy/README.md

+> This is forked from the official repo, so we can make fixes quickly.
+>
+> Consider moving back to official repo, once V2 support is available in Chi.

 ## AWS Lambda Go API Proxy [![Build Status](https://travis-ci.org/awslabs/aws-lambda-go-api-proxy.svg?branch=master)](https://travis-ci.org/awslabs/aws-lambda-go-api-proxy)
 aws-lambda-go-api-proxy makes it easy to run Go APIs written with frameworks such as [Gin](https://github.com/gin-gonic/gin) with AWS Lambda and Amazon API Gateway.